-In this day and age, we are in dire need of such places.
-Too many people still choose to live in their own little bubble and have adopted a myopic view on other cultures.
-It feels natural for them to stick with their old familiar ways and view other alternative manners of living with fear, skepticism and distrust.
+In this day and age, we’re in dire need of such places that bring us closer as a global community.
+Too many people still choose to live in their own little bubble and adopt a myopic view on other cultures and countries.

-Even though our sense of fairness and justice as a world community has evolved considerably since then, there still exist pockets of ignorance in certain communities.
-I believe that our world can prosper only when we acknowledge the common thread of humanity that we share with other people on this planet, and we cultivate a genuine sense of empathetic curiosity about other ways of living.
+Even though there’s considerable more tolerance in our world today, there still exist pockets of ignorance in certain communities.
+I believe that our world can prosper only when we acknowledge the common thread of humanity that we share with other people on this planet.

-We are incapable of opening ourselves up to other cultures if we’re blocked by our own bias, ignorance and prejudice.
-These internal blocks should be removed if we would like to be part of the solution for breeding cultural understanding.
-As Gandhi famously said, “We must be the change we wish to see in the world.”
+We’re incapable of opening ourselves up to other cultures if we’re blocked by our own bias, ignorance and prejudice.
+These internal blocks should be removed if we would like to be part of the solution.
+As Gandhi once famously said, “We must be the change we wish to see in the world.”

-Another reason why we must strive to keep an open mind and adopt an exploratory approach is because learning about other cultures is by far the best tool for self-discovery.
-When we encounter different customs and beliefs, we might inadvertently stumble upon unknown hidden parts of our being.
+Another reason why we must strive to because if unravels unknown aspects of ourselves.
+When we encounter different customs and beliefs, we might inadvertently stumble upon unknown hidden parts of our personality.

-The human character is complex and cannot be fully understood from one point of reference that is offered by one cultural viewpoint.
-We have to go beyond what we’re familiar with and expose ourselves to new perspectives so that we can unearth the subtle and concealed aspects of personality.
+The human character is complex and cannot be fully understood from one point of reference.
+We have to go beyond what we’re familiar with and expose ourselves to new perspectives to gain deeper insight into ourselves.

 In Elizabeth Gilbert’s Eat Pray Love, she speaks of going on a spiritual journey to exotic destinations such as Italy, India and Indonesia after enduring a challenging phase in her life.
-At the end of her journey, she was able to find inner peace and integrate all the displaced parts of herself into one beautiful whole.
+At the end of her journey, she was able to find inner peace and integrate all the displaced parts of herself.

 Now this doesn’t mean that you should take a year off to meditate in Buddhist monasteries and ride elephants in the Orient.
-Nor does it mean that you should disown your own traditions or roots and become a vegetarian, tree-hugging hippy.
-There are simpler and less extreme ways to embrace other cultures in your everyday life.
+Nor does it mean that you should disown your own traditions.
+There are less extreme ways to embrace other cultures in your everyday life.

 Here are a few fun ways by which you can increase your repertoire of cultural knowledge:

-- Befriend people from diverse cultural backgrounds: Given a choice, most of us would feel comfortable sticking to our kind, especially if we were not exposed to people from different ethnic backgrounds in our youth.
+1. Befriend people from diverse cultural backgrounds: Given a choice, most of us would feel comfortable sticking to our kind, especially if we were not exposed to people from different ethnic backgrounds in our youth.
 But if we want to break out of a cultural rut, we need to take deliberate steps to seek out people who hail from diverse backgrounds.
 By socializing with them, we can get direct insights into their behaviors, attitudes and beliefs.
-We can also gain a more holistic perspective on global issues that pertain to politics and the environment when we discuss these topics with them.
-You can meet them at local cultural events, while traveling, or even in online communities.
+We can also gain a holistic perspective on global issues that pertain to politics and the environment when we discuss these topics with them.

-- Attend cultural events: One of the best ways of understanding the soul of a particular culture is by witnessing their traditions, customs and celebrations.
-Your multi-cultural friends would be happy to invite you along to their special events.
+2. Attend cultural events: One of the best ways of understanding the soul of a particular culture is by witnessing their traditions, customs and celebrations in-person.
+Your multi-cultural friends would be happy to have you join them at their special events.
 Some of my most memorable cultural experiences include witnessing a Greek Orthodox wedding in Athens, attending Mexican Independence Day celebrations in Cancun, and watching African tribal dances in Kenya.
-Not only is it fun to attend these sorts of occasions but it will make you see how we all share the love of laughter, music, fun and dance.
+Not only is it fun to attend these sorts of occasions but it make you appreciate our shared love for community.

-- Be willing to travel with purpose: If you happen to take a trip to an exotic location, the last thing that you want to do is to hide in your lavish resort where you sunbathe, swim and go golfing all day long.
+3. Be willing to travel with purpose: If you happen to take a trip to an exotic location, the last thing that you want to do is to hide in your lavish resort where you sunbathe, swim and go golfing all day long.
 You need to get out of your hotel and allow yourself to get immersed into the essence of the locality.
 Be willing to walk down the streets, sample local delicacies, shop for trinkets, mingle with the locals, and do some people watching.
 Be open and willing to absorb all unique beauty that surrounds you and assimilate it into your being.
-Understand what makes that place unique and what kind of issues it faces.

-- Learn a new language: There’s no better way to build rapport and instantly connect with people from a certain cultural background than speaking to them in their native tongue.
-Language is an integral part of an ethnic ecosystem and its members are often very sentimental about it.
+4. Learn a new language: There’s no better way to build rapport and connect with people from a certain cultural background than speaking to them in their native tongue.
+Language is an integral part of an ethnic ecosystem and its members are often sentimental about it.
 I’ve noticed that no matter how incoherent you may sound to the locals when you attempt to speak in their lingo, they are still flattered and deeply appreciative of your efforts.
 So don’t be afraid of sounding silly while trying to speak a new language.
-Learning a certain language can also help you pick up on some cultural mores and subtleties, which you would not have been able to understand if you hadn’t learned the language.
+Learning a language can also help you pick up on subtle cultural nuances, which you would have missed if you didn’t learn the language.

-- Focus on what you like about each culture: Whenever we encounter different belief systems, mannerisms and lifestyle choices, there is always a chance that we will be judgmental or even repulsed by what we witness.
+5. Focus on what you like about each culture: Whenever we encounter different belief systems, mannerisms and lifestyle choices, there’s always a chance that we will be judgmental or even repulsed by what we witness.
 I remember feeling this way when I was in China at the local market where the locals were selling scorpions and other kinds of creepy critters.
-Even though this experience left me feeling a bit nauseated, I chose to focus on what I enjoyed most during my time there, which included visiting the magnificent Great Wall of China, shopping for jade jewelry and attending a Chinese tea ceremony.
+Even though this experience left me feeling a bit nauseated, I chose to focus on what I enjoyed during my trip, which included visiting the Great Wall of China, shopping for jade jewelry and attending a Chinese tea ceremony.